Colorado State vs. New Mexico Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 - Computer Predicted Total: 152.7

-Colorado State is 7-3-0 against the spread, while New Mexico's ATS record this season is 8-3-0.
-The Rams have a 5-5-0 record hitting the over, while games involving the Lobos have a record of 4-7-0 when it comes to hitting the over.
-Over the past 10 games, Colorado State is 7-3 against the spread and 9-1 overall while New Mexico has gone 7-3 against the spread and 9-1 overall.
+Colorado State has compiled a 7-3-0 record against the spread this season, while New Mexico is 8-3-0.
+The Rams are 5-5-0 and the Lobos are 4-7-0 in terms of going over the point total.
+Over the past 10 contests, Colorado State is 7-3 against the spread and 9-1 overall while New Mexico has gone 7-3 against the spread and 9-1 overall.

 Bet on this or any college basketball matchup at BetMGM